-The UCC ordained its first LGBT minister in 1972, making Rev. William R. Johnson the first openly gay minister in a mainline Protestant denomination.
+The UCC ordained its first LGBTQ minister in 1972, making Rev. William R. Johnson the first openly gay minister in a mainline Protestant denomination.
 Ordination is open to transgender and intersex people.
 Women have been ordained in the UCC since its founding in 1957, with the history of ordination dating back through preceding denominations to 1853.

 The UCC supports that Employment Non-Discrimination Act and has advocated on the issue of since 1975 when it passed a resolution stating, “discrimination related to sexual orientation in employment, housing, public accommodations, and other civil liberties, inflicts an incalculable burden of fear into the lives of persons in society and in the church whose orientation is toward persons of the same gender.”

-The UCC stands in the vanguard of LGBT inclusion in the Christian faith, and has set a standard that might serve as an inspiration to other denominations.
+The UCC stands in the vanguard of LGBTQ inclusion in the Christian faith, and has set a standard that might serve as an inspiration to other denominations.
 However, there is still work to be done, with roughly one-fifth of UCC congregations self-identifying as Open and Affirming.
-With fully inclusive national policies, it is now up to individual congregants, clergy and lay leaders to ensure that their churches are places where LGBT people can thrive in worship and community.
-For more information on finding your place as an LGBT congregant, or on finding your voice as a straight ally committed to creating an inclusive church community, download the HRC resource Coming Home: To Faith, To Spirit, to Self.
+With fully inclusive national policies, it is now up to individual congregants, clergy and lay leaders to ensure that their churches are places where LGBTQ people can thrive in worship and community.
+For more information on finding your place as an LGBTQ congregant, or on finding your voice as a straight ally committed to creating an inclusive church community, download the HRC resource Coming Home: To Faith, To Spirit, to Self.

-Resources for LGBT UCC Members
+Resources for LGBTQ UCC Members